 Ed joined CCLA in 2018 and has 30 years’ experience of advising and managing investment clients.
 He was previously Head of Investment Management (Charities) at Barclays where he established and managed the multi-asset Barclays Charity Fund.
 Prior to this he was Head of Charity Investment at Coutts & Co.
-Ed has wide experience as both a charity trustee and an expert advisor for the STOXX European Christian index.
+Ed has wide experience as a charity trustee and is an expert advisor for the STOXX European Christian Index.

 Heather Lamont is responsible for managing relationships with our clients.

 Heather has worked in charity finance and management since qualifying as a chartered accountant in 1992.
 Her other qualifications include the Chartered Institute for Securities and Investment (CISI) Diploma, an MBA from Manchester Business School and a diploma in charity accounting from the ICAEW.
 She joined CCLA in 2008, from the charities team at HSBC Global Asset Management.

 Heather has a wealth of pro-bono experience serving charities large and small.
 She is currently a trustee of the Honorary Treasurers Forum.

 Samuel is responsible for managing our relationships with retail and wholesale clients.